victorsanunes/DESReg/README.rst

 Modules
 ------------
-The package includes three folders with the following contents:
+The package includes two folders with the following contents:

-- des.dataset: with a dataset
+1. DESReg.desReg:
     - des.DESRegression: Implementation of all ensemble functionalities.
     - utils.measures: Implementation of various error and aggregation measures for the base regressors.
+2. DESReg.examples: Examples with code for creating and using regression ensembles.

 Parameters and configuration